 Everywhere in our body there are cells, the functionality of which is essential for our general state of health.
 They are the smallest unit of life, but they play a major role in the human body, because a multitude of essential processes take place in them.

-They store certain substances, such as oxygen, and release them when needed.
+They store certain substances, such as oxygen, and release them when necessary.
 They also carry out their own metabolic processes to produce energy.
-The small power stations of our cells, the mitochondria, utilise the energy gained from food from our blood and make it available to our body when needed.
-In addition, they can multiply, communicate with each other and send vital signals to other cells and organs.
+The small power plants of our cells, the mitochondria, utilize the energy obtained from food through blood and make it available to our body when needed.
+In addition, they can divide, communicate with each other and send vital signals to other cells and organs.